 Get full access to Outside Learn, our online education hub featuring in-depth nutrition, fitness and adventure courses, and more than 2,000 instructional videos when you sign up for Outside+..

-No matter how fit you are, and no matter how beautiful, tan, perfectly coiffed, or finely muscled, underneath it all, what matters most is your body's balance of good bacteria.
+No matter how fit you are, and no matter how good you look on the outside, underneath it all, what matters most is your body’s balance of good bacteria.
 Of the estimated 100 trillion cells in the body, only about 10 percent are human.
-The rest are bacteria-up to 5 pounds worth, and most of them in the gut.
+The rest are bacteria-up to 5 pounds worth, and most of them are in the gut.
 And according to emerging research, they can have a profound impact on mood, behavior, and well-being.